MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-portal.md

 ## Workspaces

 As an administrator, you can view the workspaces that exist in your tenant.
 You can sort and filter the list of workspaces and display the details for each workspace.
-Note that the table columns correspond to the properties returned by the [Power BI admin Rest API](/rest/api/power-bi/admin) for workspaces.
-Personal workspaces are of type **PersonalGroup**, legacy workspaces are of type **Group**, and modern workspaces are of type **Workspace**.
+The table columns correspond to the properties returned by the [Power BI admin Rest API](/rest/api/power-bi/admin) for workspaces.
+Personal workspaces are of type **PersonalGroup**, classic workspaces are of type **Group**, and the new workspace experience workspaces are of type **Workspace**.
 For more information, see [Create the new workspaces in Power BI](service-create-the-new-workspaces.md).

 ![Workspaces list](media/service-admin-portal/workspaces-list.png)